Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Introduction

-Aiming to provide a dense network deployment at minimal costs, Release 16 of 3GPP specifications has introduced a new multi-hop wireless access architecture, named Integrated Access and Backhaul (IAB)\cite{3gpp15study}.
+Aiming to provide a dense network deployment at minimal costs, 3GPP specifications have introduced in release 16 a new multi-hop wireless access architecture, named Integrated Access and Backhaul (IAB)\cite{3gpp15study}.
 The rationale is to place relay nodes, called IAB-nodes, in the service area of a mmWave base station (BS), called IAB-donor, and form a wireless multi-hop backhaul to forward data packets between the IAB-donor and user equipments (UEs).
 An example of such an IAB network scenario can be found in Fig.~\ref{fig:scenario}.
-Self-backhauling is a peculiar aspect of this architecture, where both radio access and backhaul links share the same radio resources and interfaces.
+In recent years, regardless of technical challenges potentially posed, full-duplex IAB networks have been proposed in many works \cite{9770117,9363025} as a promising architecture for 5G NR paradigm\footnote{\begin{changed}3GPP has included the support for IAB simultaneous transmission and reception in Release 17 (3GPP TS 38.174 version 17.0.0 Release 17).\end{changed}}, which can considerably improve the spectral efficiency, compared with the commonly adopted half-duplex ones.
+Self-backhauling is a peculiar aspect of IAB networks, where both radio access and backhaul links share the same radio resources and interfaces.
 Therefore, a proper radio resource allocation is essential to efficiently operate this network.
 In particular, since the adopted multiple access scheme is based on time-division multiple access (TDMA), the resource optimization must deal with routing paths and scheduling of directional transmissions along established links.